HTTP Request

 Example

-Here, I want to open all the links retrieved from Google Sheets
+Here you want to open all the links retrieved from Google Sheets

 and then insert the done